-Banff Artist in Residence (BAiR) Emerging is an immersive program of studio practice, creative exploration, and critical feedback and mentorship for visual artists of all ages in the early stages of their careers.
+Banff Artist in Residence (BAiR) Early Career is an immersive program of studio practice, creative exploration, critical feedback, and mentorship for visual artists of all ages in the early stages of their careers.

-BAiR Emerging combines the artistic freedom of a self-directed residency with the supportive benefits of an organized program.
+Open to visual artists working across mediums, BAiR Early Career combines the artistic freedom of a self-directed residency with the supportive benefits of an organized program.
 As well as having the space to create, research, and experiment, participants are part of a community of emerging artists committed to developing and expanding their practice.

 What does the program offer?